Skitter-JP/Smart_Multiplug/README.md

 ## Version 3

-A third version in being planned and will hopefully be built in the future when money and time become avalble.
+A third version is being planned and will hopefully be built in the future when money and time become available.

-This third version will conisit of the following.
+This third version will consist of the following.

-- A custom alimunim cut encoloure with laser etched engravings
+- A custom aluminum cut enclosure with laser etched engravings
-- Each output will have its own indivudal current,voltage and tempaturing sensing units with a dedicated power relay
+- Each output will have its own individual current, voltage and temperature sensing units with a dedicated power relay
 - Each output will also have its own dedicated microcontroller
-- A main microcontroller will be implmeneted and will comunicate with the other microcontroller over CAN or some other protocol
+- A main microcontroller will be implemented and will communicate with the other microcontrollers via CAN or some other protocol
-- The main microntorller will have an RJ45 connection for a phyical connection to a LAN
+- The main microcontroller will have an RJ45 connection for a physical connection to a LAN
-- The main microcontoller will also support a WiFi connection
+- The main microcontroller will also support a Wi-Fi connection
 - The mains input will have surge protection and fuses
 - There will be 3 subversions with 8x, 10x and 12x outputs

 ## Questions/Orders

-If you have any questions, orders or would like to colrabte with some other porjects then, please contact me.
+If you have any questions, orders or would like to collaborate with some other projects then, please contact me.